 - Watch for cars backing up in school parking areas

 - When bicycling, always ride with traffic as far to the right as possible, stay in bike lanes, and use hand signals

 Another option is to bring the “Impact Teen Drivers” curriculum to your classroom to address the issue of reckless and distracted driving.
 Impact Teen Drivers is a national nonprofit dedicated to ending distracted driving, the No. 1 killer of teens.
-California Casualty, which provides the NEA Auto and Home Insurance Program, is a founding member and supporter of the program.
 Your students also can enter the Create Real Impact contest, which awards students and schools for their creative peer-to-peer messaging about the problem.

 4. Advocate for local safety improvements

 If your school hasn’t done so already, you can work with your local school board or jurisdiction to improve visibility with warning signs, clearly marked crosswalks and speed-limit signage with flashing lights.